A Room-by-Room Guide to Holiday Decorating

 Decorating for the holidays always makes me fall in love with our home all over again.

 And though you won’t find us decking the halls until after Thanksgiving, we love planning it all out ahead of time.
 When the day comes, our tradition is to head out on the Saturday morning after Thanksgiving, pick out a tree at our local farm, and spend the afternoon at home setting everything up.
-When decorating, I go heavy on the natural (or faux) greenery and minimize the amount of “holiday-specific” decor that’s incorporated.
+When decorating, we go heavy on the natural (or faux) greenery and minimize the amount of “holiday-specific” decor that’s incorporated.
 Greenery really goes a long way!
-From the moment I string the twinkling lights and hang up the stockings, I’m reminded of how much our homes means to us especially around the holidays.
-Today I’m sharing my strategies for holiday decorating.
-Festive touches aren’t limited to just the living room, and I’ll show you how to add some texture and richness to every space.
+From the moment we string the twinkling lights and hang up the stockings, we’re reminded of how much our homes means to us especially around the holidays.
+Today we’re sharing our strategies for holiday decorating.
+Festive touches aren’t limited to just the living room, and we’ll show you how to add some texture and richness to every space.

 The Entry